App Logo

 What is the Sale and Purchase Agreement (SPA)

-• Detailed payment schedules and instalment deadlines.
+• Detailed payment schedules and instalment deadlines for your Dubai freehold property.

 • Conditions for property handover, including snagging and inspection rights.